What Is a Mortgage Lien? And How Does It Work?

 The Takeaway

-Mortgage liens can be voluntary and involuntary.
-Many homeowners don’t realize that the terms of their mortgage include a voluntary lien.
-It’s involuntary liens they would be smart to avoid.
+Liens can be voluntary and involuntary.
+Many homeowners don’t realize that the terms of their mortgage include a voluntary lien, and as long as you make your mortgage payments this is nothing to be concerned about.
+It’s involuntary liens that homeowners would be smart to avoid.

 FAQ